TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 -# Cross-compile the TAP application and install in SD card.
-Here,`<aarch64-none-linux-gnu install dir>` is the absolute path where the ARM64 A72 Linux compiler was installed using `setuptools.sh` in previous step. $SOC is the soc (J7200, J721E or J784S4) for which we are running tap application.
+Here,`<aarch64-none-linux-gnu install dir>` is the absolute path where the ARM64 A72 Linux compiler was installed using `setuptools.sh` in previous step. $SOC is the soc (J7200, J721E or J784S4) for which we are running TAP application.

        $ make CROSS_COMPILE=<aarch64-none-linux-gnu install dir>/bin/aarch64-none-linux-gnu- install DESTDIR=<Path to the root file system on SD card> SOC=<SOC>